Antiviral aciclovir tablets and cream for the treatment of topical cold sores available to buy online.

 - Aciclovir 5% cream

 Cold sores and genital herpes

-Cold sores are caused by the same types of herpes viruses which cause genital herpes infections.
-Herpes virus infection can spread by direct contact from the lips to the genital region, or vice versa.
-Cold sores can also be spread from the lip region of one person to the lip region of another and from the genital region of one person to the genital region of another.
+Cold sores and genital herpes infections are caused by similar types of herpes viruses - HSV1 and HSV2.
+Because of this, a cold sore infection can spread by direct contact from the lips to the genital region, or vice versa.
+The cold sore virus can also be spread from the lip region of one person to the lip region of another and from the genital region of one person to the genital region of another.

-Dr Fox supplies Aciclovir on prescription – you are required to answer a short medical questionnaire before your order can be completed.
+Dr Fox supplies cold sore medication on prescription - you are required to answer a short medical questionnaire before your order can be completed.

 The order process